Rahmon Nabiyev

 Nabiyev's presidency was marked by intense political instability, economic hardship, and discontent against his rule.
 In March 1992, a group of protests were formed against Nabiyev and his government which started the Tajikistani Revolution, demanding democratic reforms.
 However, the protesters were suppressed and thus the protests escalated into a civil war on 5 May.
-Four months later on 7 September, Nabiyev was ambushed and held at gunpoint where he was forced to resign under pressure and did so on Dushanbe Airport.
+Four months later, Nabiyev was detained by opposition forces and held at gunpoint where he was forced to resign under pressure and did so at Dushanbe Airport.
 His resignation was officially accepted on 19 November during the 16th session of the Tajik Supreme Soviet which abolished the presidency.

 On 11 April 1993, Nabiyev died under mysterious circumstances.
 While the official cause of death was a heart attack, there were other rumours stating that Nabiyev was either murdered or committed suicide.
 His family however, denied that Nabiyev died of a heart attack stating that he had no heart problems and instead believed that he was killed by pro-government forces.
 While Nabiyev's legacy is often overshadowed by Emomali Rahmon, his successor and the current president of Tajikistan, Nabiyev was remembered for playing a major role in the early history of Tajikistan while criticised for starting a civil war which killed up to 150,000 people.

 Early years

-Nabiyev was born on 5 October 1931 in a Tajik family of ordinary farmers, in the Khojent District (now the Ghafurov District) of the Leninabad Oblast.
+Nabiyev was born on 5 October 1930 in an ethnic Tajik family of ordinary farmers, in the Khojent District (now the Ghafurov District) of the Leninabad Oblast.
 Starting in high school, in 1946, at the age of 16, he began to work as an accountant on a collective farm.
 In the same year he entered the Leninabad Agricultural College, which he graduated in 1949 to continue his studies in Tashkent, entering the Tashkent Institute of Irrigation and Agricultural Mechanization Engineers.
 After graduating from this university in 1954, he began to work for two years as the chief engineer of the machine-tractor station in Isfisor.